A Celebration of Edith Wharton

 Spring Literary Luncheon featuring Elinor Lipman

-Award-winning author Elinor Lipman will premiere her new novel, The View from Penthouse B, at the Spring Literary Luncheon, hosted by Friends of the Milwaukee Public Library.
-The gala event will take place on Tuesday, April 23, at the Pfister Hotel, 424 East Wisconsin Avenue.
-Book sales, book signing and a raffl e begin at 11 a.m., the luncheon begins at noon.
-Lipman will talk about her work and sign copies of the novel, which luncheon guests will receive only a few days after its April release.
+Award-winning author Elinor Lipman premiered her novel, The View from Penthouse B, at the Spring Literary Luncheon.
+The event was hosted by Friends of the Milwaukee Public Library on Tuesday, April 23, at the Pfister Hotel.
+Lipman spoke about her work and signed copies of the novel, which luncheon guests received only a few days after its April release.

 Wisconsin Writers Wall of Fame